IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 gives us the location of pixel $$p$$ in the view of the reference camera.

 Once $$I$$ is warped into the reference camera view, we need some way of measuring how well this warped image approximates the reference image, since this tells us how well our depth map and camera poses match the true values.
 The photometric loss is a measure of the difference between two images.
 There are many possible functions to use here.
 I simply do a huber loss on the raw RGB values.
 This is by no means optimal, but it was a couple nice properties.
 First, it is dead simple.
 Second, the huber loss is a robust loss, so if some pixels are way off due to occlusion or specular highlights in one image, our photometric loss will not be hugely affected.
 A more enlightened algorithm would handle these cases explicitly.
-If $$ref(p)$$ is the reference image's color at position $$p$$ and $$I(p)$$ is an image $$I$$'s color at position $$P$$, then our cost function is
+If $$ref(p)$$ is the reference image's color at position $$p$$ and $$I(p)$$ is an image $$I$$'s color at position $$p$$, then our cost function is

-$$ \sum_p huber(ref(p), I(warp(p, d, T))) $$
+$$ \sum_p huber(ref(p), I(\text{warp}(p, d, T))) $$

 For clarity, the function above elides iterating over the r, g, and b channels of the image as I do in my implementation.
 The homogenous transform $$T$$ is computed from the SE(3) representation of the camera poses using the method in Ethan Eade's document, which I implement for Tensorflow in tf_lie.py.